 Celebrate the 50th anniversary of Chitty Chitty Bang Bang with a fantasmagorical exhibition at Beaulieu!

-Launching just in time for October half-term, visit us from 20th October 2018 - 3rd November 2019 to see a truly scrumptious collection of never-before-seen memorabilia to celebrate the 50th anniversary of this family favourite film.
+Visit us from 20th October 2018 - 3rd November 2019 to see a truly scrumptious collection of never-before-seen memorabilia to celebrate the 50th anniversary of this family favourite film.

 Don't miss this unique opportunity to see props, costumes and original artwork... and meet the four-wheeled stars!